Haydeni0/pi-humidity/ideas.md

 ## To do

+- Fix dhtplotter crash when two instances connect at the same time, e.g. opening two tabs with raspidht.webredirect.org
+  - Something to do with ssl?
+  - Look at ```docker compose logs -f```

 ### Use python asyncio to do asynchronous logging

 - Would be better than the current logging implementation, but only necessary for high frequency logging with many sensors...